Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Analysis Procedure

 \subsection{Continuum extrapolations}

-For each observable, we consider variations of the continuum fit function and the data included, dropping data at certain lattice spacings when appropriate.\footnote{We do not perform fits where the number of degrees of freedom is negative.} The general form of the continuum fit function employed for almost all observables, except for $\amuSIBC$ (see \cref{eq:sib-aMu-conn-cont}), is
+For each observable, we consider variations of the continuum fit function and the data included , dropping data at certain lattice spacings when appropriate.\footnote{We do not perform fits where the number of degrees of freedom is negative.} The general form of the continuum fit function employed for almost all observables, except for $\amuSIBC$ (see \cref{eq:sib-aMu-conn-cont}), is

-where $F^{\text{disc.}} (a)$ is adjusted as needed to describe the discretization effects of each observable.
+where $F^{{a}} (a)$ is adjusted as needed to describe the discretization effects of each observable.
 The function $F^M (M_A)$ accounts for any residual mass-mistuning effects in our extrapolations and is given by

 unless otherwise specified in the individual analysis subsections of \cref{sec:windowobs}.
-In Ref.~\cite{FermilabLatticeHPQCD:2023jof}, we parameterized $F^M$ in terms of the quark masses.
-The parameterization in terms of the meson masses used here makes it straightforward to match to the isospin-symmetric and isospin-broken QCD schemes defined in \cref{subsec:inputs}.
-Following the reasoning of Refs.~\cite{Davies:2019efs,FermilabLatticeHPQCD:2023jof}, we impose the Gaussian prior constraint $C_{\text{sea}} = 0.000(2)$ on this term.
-This choice is consistent with the prior used in Refs.~\cite{Davies:2019efs,FermilabLatticeHPQCD:2023jof} in the quark-mass parametrization, $C^{\textrm{quark}}_{\text{sea}} = 0.0(3)$.
+Here $B_0$ is the GMOR constant of proportionality, obtained as $B_0 = \Sigma_0 / F_0^2$ using the values from Refs.~\cite{FlavourLatticeAveragingGroupFLAG:2021npn,MILC:2009ltw,MILC:2010hzw} for SU(3) chiral perturbation theory, and $\Lambda$ is defined below.
+The parameterization in terms of the meson masses makes it straightforward to match to the isospin-symmetric and isospin-broken QCD schemes defined in \cref{subsec:inputs}.
+We impose a stabilizing Gaussian prior of $C_{\text{sea}}=0(2)$.
+We note that our continuum extrapolations are insensitive to this prior's width as we find that our results (central values and errors) for all observables presented in this paper are essentially unchanged when we increase the width by a factor of ten.

 For each $\amuHVP$ observable, we use an empirical Bayes procedure to obtain guidance for the important terms in the continuum fit functions.
 This procedure was outlined at the end of Sec.~III\,D of Ref.~\cite{FermilabLatticeHPQCD:2023jof}.
-Here, we use the following functional form for $F^{\text{disc.}} (a)$ in our empirical Bayes fits:
+Here, we use the following functional form for $F^{{a}} (a)$ in our empirical Bayes fits:

 The scale $\Lambda$ is chosen to maximize the Gaussian Bayes Factor (see Eq.~(28) of Ref.~\cite{Lepage:2001ym}), which is proportional to the marginal likelihood (model evidence) coefficients in \cref{eq:GPLfunc}.
 The coefficients are constrained with Gaussian priors $c_{1l},c_{ij} = 0(1)$.
 Following Ref.~\cite{Bazavov:2017lyh} we use $\alpha_s = \alpha_V(2/a)$ and take $\alpha_V (n_f=4, \mu=5.0~{\rm GeV}) = 0.2530(38)$ from Ref.~\cite{Chakraborty:2014aca}, where we evolve the coupling using the four-loop beta function~\cite{vanRitbergen:1997va,Czakon:2004bu,Zoller:2016sgq}. \Cref{eq:GPLfunc} accounts for log-enhancement effects in short-distance window observables \cite{DellaMorte:2008xb,Ce:2021xgd,Alexandrou:2022amy,Sommer:2022wac}, by allowing for a leading $a^2$ term instead of the expected $a^2 \alpha_s$ for the local current and for a leading $a^2 \log(a)$ for the one-link current; see \cref{sec:logEffects} for further discussion.